Gaetano – A rising R&B star born and raised in the Bronx, New York is a singer/songwriter/producer/

 Gaetano: Hmm good question.
 It has an international vibe, a lot of Swiss, French, German tourists.
 It has a downtown New York feel.
 The streets are cobblestone and rustic, with a lot of cool scenery and architecture.
 And it has it’s own subway system too.
 It is not a main tourist destination like Roma, but it is definitely worth checking out.
 You need to see it for yourself!

 Gaetano: Main advice would be to learn some Italian before going, there aren’t as many English speakers as you would think.
 The Italians will appreciate when you attempt to “conversate” with them!
+Just make sure to work on your Italian Pronunciation too!
 Also beware of Gypsies, they are vagabonds wandering from city to city, and are notoriously known for petty thefts like robbery and pick pocketing.
 The gypsies will take advantage of easy targets like confused and lost tourists.